pdfplumber Line-Item Parsing: Extracting Deterministic Transaction Rows from Expense PDFs

 "row_count": getattr(record, "row_count", None),

-"fallback_triggered": getattr(record, "fallback_triggered", False)
+"fallback_triggered": getattr(record, "fallback_triggered", False),

 }

-return json.dumps(log_entry)
+return json.dumps(entry)

-logger = logging.getLogger("expense_audit_parser")
+logger = logging.getLogger("expense_audit.line_item_parser")

 logger.setLevel(logging.INFO)